genecoding/Cplusplus-How-to-program-8th/ex10_10-14_card_shuffle_and_deal/README.md

 ---
 A card player game which
-can tell no pair, one pair, two pairs, three kindof, straight, flush, full house, four kindof, straight flush, and evaluate it.
+can tell all card patterns(no pair, one pair, two pairs, three kindof, straight, flush, full house, four kindof, straight flush) and evaluate it.
 can play with human(player2) or play with computer(dealer).
 can change cards.